Schaffhausen Switzerland is a charming medieval town, located just 51km north of Zürich near the German border.

-Finally, a stop to Schaffhausen in Switzerland is not complete without a visit to Europe’s largest waterfall.
+Finally, a stop at Schaffhausen in Switzerland is not complete without a visit to Europe’s biggest waterfall.
 The Rhine Falls.
-You can take a boat across to the middle rock or a boat to the other side which you’ll have to pay for.
+You can take a boat trip across to the middle rock or a boat to the other side which you’ll have to pay for.
 Or you can just enjoy the Rhine Falls from one of many different viewpoints along the River as we did.

 The Rhine Falls are beautiful and powerful.
 But I guess being from Canada when I heard “Europe’s largest waterfall” I was expecting something much bigger.
 Perhaps not Niagara Falls, but bigger.
 So if you go, expect a really pretty waterfall.
 However just not the most amazing one you’ve ever seen.

 If you’re up for more adventure, you can reach Lake Constance just about 20 km upstream from the falls.